Exploration and Incentivizing Participation in Randomized Trials: Introduction

+\xhdr{Our scope.} We initiate the study of incentivized participation in RCTs via information asymmetry rather than subsidies.
+Our objective is to incentivize participation while optimizing statistical performance.
+We frame it as a non-standard variant of \emph{exploration-exploitation tradeoff}: the RCT always prefers to \emph{explore} as uniformly as possible, whereas each patient/user prefers to \emph{exploit} (choose an arm that seems best), and might not participate if the RCT is inconsistent with this preference. \footnote{The standard tradeoff has an algorithm balance exploration vs exploitation to converge on the best arm.} We henceforth refer to the potential RCT participants as \emph{agents}.

-We approach this issue from the perspective of information design \citep{BergemannMorris-survey19,Kamenica-survey19}.
-We incentivize participation by leveraging \emph{information asymmetry} between the clinical trial and the patients.
-We use preliminary data from the ongoing trial to skew the random choice of arms in favor of a better treatment (\ie towards exploitation), while retaining a sufficient amount of exploration.
-This way, we ensure that the patients prefer participation to their outside options.
-Crucially, the agents' outside options cannot use any data from the ongoing trial.
-The objective is to incentivize participation while optimizing statistical performance.
-We obtain an optimal solution, by providing an incentive-compatible mechanism with a particular guarantee and a complementary impossibility result.
+We leverage \emph{information asymmetry} between the RCT and the agents.
+We use preliminary data from the ongoing trial to skew the random choice of arms in favor of a better treatment (\ie towards exploitation), while retaining a sufficient amount of near-uniform exploration.
+This causes the agents to prefer participation in the RCT to the alternatives available externally.

-We make two assumptions that are very common in information design: the mechanism (\ie the clinical trial) has the power to (i) choose a particular action without revealing any other information to the agents (\ie the patients), and (ii) commit to following a particular policy for choosing the aforementioned actions.
-While these assumptions can be problematic in many application domains, they are quite plausible in clinical trials.
-Indeed, it is standard to prevent any information leaks about an ongoing clinical trial.
-This is because both patients and doctors may become biased in favor of better-performing treatments, \eg see \cite[pp. 26-30]{PCORI-adaptive-2012}.
-Moreover, the design of a clinical trial is typically required by regulation to be fixed in advance, and (essentially) needs to be revealed to the patients to meet the standards of ``informed consent", \eg see \cite{CITI-GCP-2012} for background.
+We make two standard assumptions from economic theory: the RCT has the power to (i) prevent undesirable information disclosure to the agents, and (ii) commit to following a particular policy.
+These assumptions are realistic in clinical RCTs due to regulation and standard practice.
+Indeed, the history of an ongoing RCT and the assigned treatment should not be revealed to the patients (or their doctors) to the extent possible, to avoid biasing them in favor of better-performing treatments \citep[pp. 26-30]{PCORI-adaptive-2012}. \footnote{In particular, different treatments are typically presented in the same way, \eg as externally-similar pills.} Moreover, the design of an RCT must be fixed in advance, spelling out all applicable decision points, and revealed to the patients \citep{CITI-GCP-2012}.
+For online platforms, the data from an ongoing RCT is typically not revealed to the users, and the commitment power is a standard assumption in the literature (see Related Work).